nithintitta/Salt-Config-Logs-Collector/README.md

-This is a consolidated version of the Script Summary and the Security & Privacy sections, formatted as a complete README.md file for your Git repository.

 SaltStack & RAAS Diagnostic Bundle Generator
 This script is a comprehensive troubleshooting tool designed to collect logs, configurations, and system metadata from Salt Master, Salt Minion, and SaltStack Config (RAAS) nodes.
 It automatically detects installed components and generates a compressed .tar.gz bundle that mirrors the system's directory structure for easy analysis.